tum-pbs/pbdl-book/overview-optconv.md

 that dominates the loss for small enough $\lambda$.
 In this case, using the upper bound $L(x+\lambda \Delta) \le L(x) -  \frac{ \lambda^2}{2} | J|^2$
 we can choose $\lambda \le \frac{1}{\mathcal L}$ to ensure convergence.
 This unfortunately does not help us in practice, as for all common usage of GD in deep learning $\mathcal L$ is not known.

-However, it is good to know that a Lipschitz constant for the gradient would theoretically provide us with convergence guarantees for GD.
+It is still good to know that a Lipschitz constant for the gradient would theoretically provide us with convergence guarantees for GD.

 This concludes our tour of classical optimizers and the relation to deep learning methods.
-It's worth noting that we've focused on non-stochastic algorithms here for clarity, as the proofs would become significantly more involved for stochastic algorithms.
+It's worth noting that we've focused on non-stochastic algorithms here for clarity, as the proofs would become more involved for stochastic algorithms.

 ---